 Pick and place automation refers to using robots and automated equipment to pick up items from point A and place them in point B.

-Give us just a few short minutes, and you'll discover how deploying pick-and-place robots can help you have a happier, more productive shop floor with a comparatively small investment.
+Robots like Standard Bots RO1 and FANUC M-710iC/50 can help you have a happier, more productive shop floor (with a comparatively small investment).

 Read on to learn: